jqwik-team/jqwik/docs/user-guide.md

 - Numbers are now generated within their full domain (min, max)
 - Decimal shrinking improved
 - Fixed bug: Reporting.FALSIFIED now also works for falsification through exception
+- Added support for running all tests in a module (Java 9 only).
+I HAVE NOT TESTED IT!

 ### 0.8.4